ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 {:shortdesc}

-Do not put personal information in your container images, image names, namespace names, or any description fields; for example, in registry tokens.
+Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).
 {:tip}